jiayoujiayoujiayoua/jiayoujiayoujiayoua/README.md

 I'm always excited to collaborate on:

-- 🔬 Research Projects - Pushing the boundaries of AIGC & Embodied AI
+- 🔬 Research Projects - Pushing the boundaries of AIGC

 - 🌟 Open Source - Contributing to impactful Multimodal/Video models